bmeddeb/RepoMetrics/docs/RepoManager.md

 The `RepoManager` class is the main interface for managing multiple Git repositories, performing high-performance clone operations, running blame analysis, and extracting commit history.
 It is designed for asynchronous use, allowing you to efficiently manage and analyze many repositories in parallel.

+The `RepoManager` is implemented in Rust for maximum performance, with Python bindings via PyO3.

 > **Note:** All major methods of `RepoManager` are asynchronous and should be awaited.
 You can use Python's `asyncio` or any compatible event loop to run these methods.

 ## Overview